-But to keep it relevant for our web marketing services customers, the every-day Australian entrepreneur, we’re more keen to explore the marketing and technological innovations that will make the biggest impact on how we do business in Australia.
+But to keep it relevant for our online marketing services customer, the every-day Australian entrepreneur, we’re more keen to explore the marketing and technological innovations that will make the biggest impact on how we do business in Australia.

 Today, it is easy for Australians to access information.
 According to the 2018 Digital Report by We Are Social, Australia has some of the highest penetration numbers in the world: